As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Essential oils deteriorate with exposure to light.
 Dark-colored glass containers help prevent this premature deterioration.

 While you can buy glass bottles from any brand as long as they are dark-colored, I highly recommend using bottles marketed by Vivaplex.
-Not only do they make the highest quality bottles but you can buy them in wide range of styles, sizes, and quantities depending on your requirements.
+Not only do they make the highest quality bottles but you can buy them in a wide range of styles, sizes, and quantities depending on your requirements.

 How to Set Up Your Essential Oil Party